sahurtado88/learn/interview qs/Interview.md

 What ended up happening was they agreed on what they wanted done, and I was able to continue with my job.

+## Problem with coworker

+In a previous job, I faced a challenging situation with a collegue due to a misunderstanding about project responsabilities.
+To resolve it, I iniatiated a calm and open conversation, expressing my perspective while also listening to therir concerns.
+We are able to clear up the misunderstanding and agreed on a better way to communicate and collaborate moving forward.
+This experience taught me the importance of addresing issues early and maintaining open, respectfull comunications

 # Personal life

 Hello, I'm S----.
 I'm married and have two wonderful children.
 My elder daughter is 6 years old, and my youngest son is just 7 months old.
 Being a family man is one of the most rewarding experiences of my life.
 Every day is a new adventure with them, from playing with my daughter to enjoying the smiles and babbling of my baby boy.